 Applications should be submitted online, using the respective application form, in MyFCT portal from March 8th 2022.
 Each applicant may submit only one application, regardless of the line of application he/she is applying for.

 Before application submission, FCT recommends the careful reading of the following documents: Notice of the Call, Annex I to the Notice of the Call (Evaluation Guide), Application Guide, Research Fellowship Holder Statute and the FCT Regulation for Students and Fellowships.

 Proposals will be assessed by evaluation panels specifically set up for this call, involving experts of acknowledged experience and scientific merit.
 Applications will be graded using scores from 0 (0,000 minimum score) to 5 (5,000 maximum score), for each of the following three criteria:

 The relative weights of three criteria are 40%, 40%, 20%, respectively.

 The merit of the applicant will be evaluated based on two sub-criteria: academic career, with a relative weight of 50% and personal curriculum, also with a relative weight of 50.

 Applicant personal curriculum will be analysed in an integrated manner, considering a global view of scientific and professional achievements.

 Assessment of the work plan and of the host institution conditions will be based on a duly substantiated assessment decision by the review panel.

 Applications will be ranked according to the weighted average of the scores for each three criteria.

-The information on this page does not replace or override any requirements set forth in the Regulation (in Portuguese), Notice of Call, Evaluation Guide (Annex I of the Notice of Call), and the Application Guide, applicable to this call.
+The information on this page does not replace or override any requirements set forth in the FCT Regulation for Students and Fellowships, in the Notice of the Call and in the Evaluation and Application Guides applicable to the call.